2.4.H. Criteria

 1. Scholarship

 The first criterion for a UTL appointment at Stanford is that the candidate must have achieved (or, in the case of Assistant Professors, have the promise to achieve) true distinction in scholarship.
-For the Associate Professor rank, the scholarship must reveal that the candidate is not only among the best in his or her experience cohort in a broadly defined field, but is also likely to become one of the very best in that field.
+For the Associate Professor rank, the scholarship must reveal that the candidate is not only among the best in their experience cohort in a broadly defined field, but is also likely to become one of the very best in that field.
 At the rank of Professor, the scholarship must reveal that the candidate is one of the very best in the broadly defined field.
 In short, the judgment is comparative and (for the Assistant and Associate Professor ranks) predictive.

 For further information regarding the application of criteria for scholarship, see Section 2.4.I.